DJI Zenmuse H30T: How wide do you cover on the ground with the visible or thermal camera?

 • Reduce flight times

-• Obtain usable data without cropping
+• Get actionable data without cropping

 Need help planning a thermal or visual mission?
 Contact our team !